Doodihealz/ReforgerNPC/README.md

 `Slot 1: +14 Agility`
 `Slot 2: +8 Stamina`

-Casting Flametongue would override one of these enchantments.
+Casting Flametongue or Poisons would override +8 Stamina.
-Adding a permanent enchant like +10 Stats would override one of these slots.
+Adding a permanent enchant like +10 Stats would override +14 Agility.

 ### 📊 Enchantment Tier System
 The `item_enchantment_random_tiers` table defines the tiers.
 The script uses your character level to determine the **highest eligible tier**: